chef/chef-web-docs/README.md

 ### Preview Local Changes to Documentation from Other Repos from chef-web-docs

+**Note: Upon submitting a PR, Netlify will deploy your changes and provide a preview url so installing and configuring a local Hugo server may not be necessary.**

 Follow these steps to preview changes to the chef-workstation documentation while running Hugo from chef-web-docs.